 Departure: december 2019

 In December 2019, April 2019, December 2020, the next world-record crossing of the Atlantic Ocean will take place: we try to break the current world record that Ralph and his team have set on March 2017.

 Our ocean rowboats, two Rannoch 45, are 5-6 person monohull made of carbon and Kevlar, and designed and built by the most experienced marine architect in ocean rowing: Charlie Pitcher, an ocean rower who has set several world records.
-The boat is safe, strong, and very fast due to its streamlining, making it one of the world’s fastest boats and allowing it to compete with 8-rower boats.
+The boat is safe, strong, and very fast due to its streamlining, making it the world’s fastest boats.

 Our crossing the Atlantic Ocean in a rowboat will go from Lagos in Portugal to Cayenne in French Guyana (South America), which is a distance of 3,300 nautical miles and over 6,000 kilometers.
 This crossing of the Atlantic Ocean, we can largely take advantage of the tidal currents and trade winds.